silentrob/superscriptjs.com/documentation/_library-content.md

 ```
 <a class="doc-anchor" name="events"></a>
 ## Events
-Superscript will emits events as well.
+SuperScript will emit events as well.

 ### message event